 The removal of the capacity for empathy presents itself as the only solution.
 The suffering part of the personality gives in and invites a new state of mind.
-This arrives like a kind of a messiah, a callous cult leader, providing total redemption in exchange for complete delegation of power.
+This arrives like a kind of messiah, a callous cult leader, providing total redemption in exchange for complete delegation of power.
 Pressing this button provides the personality with instant radicalisation.
-There is a change from an empathic, thinking, conflicted, suffering entity, to a clear one-track - one solution - radical idea that requires immediate action in order to participate and become part of the internal cult.
-I use the term internal cult here to describe an internal organisation of the personality, which is similar to the familiar social structure of a cult.
-Seeing the personality as an internal organisation has a long history in psychoanalysis.
-Herbert Rosenfeld (1971) first introduced the concept of an 'internal gang', in which destructive aspects of the personality gang up with the aim of inflicting harm, usually on the 'captive', fragile self.
-My idea of the internal cult is very similar to the gang but carries with it an extra motivation - a wish for some salvation, which I think is particular to perverse patients rather than those who are 'only' destructive.
+There is a change from an empathic, thinking, conflicted, suffering entity, to a clear one-track - solution - a radical idea that requires immediate action to participate and become part of the internal cult.
+I use the term internal cult here to describe an internal organization of the personality, which is like the familiar social structure of a cult.
+Seeing the personality as an internal organization has a long history in psychoanalysis.
+Herbert Rosenfeld (1971) first introduced the concept of an 'internal gang', in which destructive aspects of the personality gang up to inflict harm, usually on the 'captive', fragile self.
+My idea of the internal cult is like the gang but carries with it an extra motivation - a wish for some salvation, which I think is particular to perverse patients rather than those who are 'only' destructive.

-I don't think that most of the experience of the Michigan students is so radical.
+I do not think that most of the experience of the Michigan students is so radical.
 However, I do think that they too have 'a button' at their disposal.
-Like my patients, they too press it in order to boost their sense of potency and capacity to compete and do well in what they perceive as a harsh social world.
+Like my patients, they too press it to boost their sense of potency and capacity to compete and do well in what they perceive as a harsh social world.

 I was also wondering whether a subjective experience of oppression is another common denominator my patients share with many others.
-My patients feel oppressed from within, living inside a totalitarian psychological organisation.
-The students, and maybe many of us too, might feel oppressed by the organisations we work in.
+My patients feel oppressed from within, living inside a totalitarian psychological organization.
+The students, and maybe many of us too, might feel oppressed by the organizations we work in.
 We might experience a growing tension between our professional integrity and dedication and the way we are supported and valued.
 Or maybe, a growing tension between our understanding of empathy, human development, and the cultures we live in.

 I wonder if one solution to these growing tensions might feel a bit like 'pressing a button', flipping to a different state in which we no longer care, where we let go.
 Can this be a defence against the depressive symptoms of 'carer fatigue'?
-Is this the button being pressed when a thinking group can no longer cope and has to turn into just a dismissive, non-caring group or gang?
-Pressing this button can be the only way to feel less of a victim, not oppressed, move from passivity to taking action.
+Is this the button being pressed when a thinking group can no longer cope and must turn into just a dismissive, non-caring group or gang?
+Pressing this button can be the only way to feel less of a victim, not oppressed, and move from passivity to taking action.

 The investigation of callous states of mind is not new.
-Many people remember the Milgram (1963) study in social psychology, attempting to understand how obedience can produce callousness in anyone.
+Many people remember Milgram's (1963) study in social psychology, attempting to understand how obedience can produce callousness in anyone.
 Milgram specifically wanted to understand how atrocities such as the holocaust could have been perpetrated by so many.
-In the study, (a short YouTube video can be found here Milgram told people that they participated as a 'teacher' in a learning experiment.
+In the study, (BigHistoryNL, 2013) Milgram told people that they participated as a 'teacher' in a learning experiment.
 They were to administer an electric shock to a 'subject' in another room as a punitive response to them making an incorrect answer to a word test question.
 Most 'teachers' agreed and then proceeded to obey the experimenter, the 'scientist in the white coat', and even administer apparent lethal levels of shock to subjects.
-The participants seemed to suspend and over-ride their own moral judgment, empathy and understanding.
-Most shockingly, a few participants continued to administer shocks after the subject had stopped screaming and appeared to be lifeless.
+The participants seemed to suspend and override their own moral judgment, empathy and understanding.
+Most disturbingly, a few participants continued to administer shocks after the subject had stopped screaming and appeared to be lifeless.